p-v-o-s/pvos-blog/co2/f/index.md

 | **Rev F** PVOS CO2 Monitor rendered by JLCPB.
 You can order 5 boards for them via [this link](). |

-## Firmware
+## Firmware Setup

-### Setting up the Arduino IDE

-#### Arduino IDE Version
+### Arduino IDE Version

-eThe following firmware is based on version 1.8.13 or greater of the Arduino IDE.
+The following firmware is based on version 1.8.13 or greater of the Arduino IDE.
 Earlier versions may work, but are currently untested.
 Download the latest version [here](https://www.arduino.cc/en/software).

-#### Adding support for the Heltec ESP32 Wifi Lora v2
+### Adding support for the Heltec ESP32 Wifi Lora v2

 First, you should add support in the Arduino IDE for the Heltec.
 You can follow the instructions [here](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/).

 (Coming soon: video tutorial).

-#### Installing Required Arduino libraries
+### Installing Required Arduino libraries

 These can be installed via the Arduino IDE Library Manager: